 Europe is working toward a unified patent system that will treat patents obtained there much as if Europe were a single country.

 U-M Tech Transfer contracts with outside patent counsel for IP protection, thus assuring access to patent specialists in diverse technology areas.
 Inventors work with the patent counsel in drafting the patent applications and responses to worldwide patent offices.
-U-M licensing specialists and in-house attorneys will help with the selection and oversight of the outside patent counsel.
+U-M licensing manager and in-house attorneys will help with the selection and oversight of the outside patent counsel.

 Although an international patent does not exist, an international agreement known as the Patent Cooperation Treaty (PCT) provides a streamlined filing procedure for most industrialized nations.
 The best way to think about it is that while there are international patent applications, there is no such thing as an international patent.
 For U.S. applicants, a PCT application is generally filed one year after the corresponding U.S. application (either provisional or regular) has been submitted.
 The PCT application must later be filed in the national patent office of any country in which the applicant wishes to seek patent protection, generally within 30 months of the earliest claimed filing date.
 The PCT provides two advantages.
 First, it delays the need to file costly foreign applications until the 30-month date, often after an applicant has the opportunity to further develop, evaluate and/or market the invention for licensing.
 Second, the international preliminary examination often allows an applicant to simplify the patent prosecution process by having a single examiner speak to the patentability of the claims, which can save significant costs in prosecuting foreign patent applications.
 An important international treaty called the Paris Convention permits a patent application filed in a second country (or a PCT application) to claim the benefit of the filing date of an application filed in a first country.
 However, pursuant to this treaty, these so-called “convention applications” must be filed in foreign countries (or as a PCT) within one year of the first filing date of the U.S. application.